MuneebAhmedQureshi/Using-Weka-and-Python-for-Data-Mining/README.md

 # Installing Python IDE

-Follow this link, go to the end of page and download Python for 32 or 64 bit as per your Windows Version<br>
+Follow this link, scroll to the end of page and download Python for 32 or 64 bit as per your Windows Version<br>
 <a>https://www.python.org/downloads/release/python-364/</a><br>
 Click on downloaded .exe file to install<br><br>